SC+EV Resources

 The SC+EV initiative will position South Carolina for the future of electrified mobility through the creation of a reliable and accessible statewide network of electric vehicle (EV) charging infrastructure.
 This initiative is in support of the National Electric Vehicle Infrastructure (NEVI) Formula Program.

 The National Electric Vehicle Infrastructure (NEVI) Formula Program was established as part of the Infrastructure Investment and Jobs Act (IIJA), commonly known as the Bipartisan Infrastructure Law (BIL), which was written into law in 2021.
+The U.S. Department of Transportation issues updated interim final program guidance in August 2025 to align with the current administration’s goals and objectives.

-The Alternative Fuel Corridors (AFC) program began in 2016 as a way to designate corridors throughout the country as having the infrastructure needed to support travel using alternative fuels, including electric vehicles (EVs), Hydrogen, Liquefied Natural Gas, Compressed Natural Gas, and Liquefied Petroleum Gas.
-When the NEVI program was established with the passage of the IIJA, any existing corridors a state had previously nominated as an AFC became the corridor network required to be built-out according to NEVI standards.
-States have the discretion to nominate additional corridors, but those would also require build-out according to full NEVI standards.
+o The Alternative Fuel Corridors (AFC) program began in 2016 as a way to designate corridors throughout the country as having the infrastructure needed to support travel using alternative fuels, including electric vehicles (EVs), Hydrogen, Liquefied Natural Gas, Compressed Natural Gas, and Liquefied Petroleum Gas.
+Within South Carolina, the AFC network includes I-20, I-26, I-77, I-85, and I-95 (FHWA AFC map).

 While the NEVI program was established by the federal government, South Carolina DOT is viewing the program as an opportunity to expand access to EV charging infrastructure for travelers and communities.
 This will ease the anxiety experienced by electric vehicle users when seeking locations to charge their vehicles.
 This program will also support job growth and commerce that compliments the robust economy in South Carolina for the automotive industry, batteries, and other related technologies.
 Learn more at https://scpowersev.com.